-- Facts from the person making the allegation including dates/times/venue/witness details; - Records with dates, including any documents such as emails; - Has anyone else been informed or is anyone else already involved in the investigation.
+- Facts from the person making the allegation including dates/times/venue/witness details; - Records with dates, including any documents such as emails; - Has anyone else been informed or is anyone else already involved in the investigation?

 Reporting the matter to the Police or Children's Social Care department should not be delayed by attempts to obtain more information.
-Wherever possible, referrals telephoned to Children's Social Careshould be confirmed in writing within 24 hours.
+Wherever possible, referrals telephoned to Children's Social Care should be confirmed in writing within 24 hours.
 A record should also be made of the name and designation of the Children's Social Care member of staff or Police officer to whom the concerns were passed, together with the time and date of the call, in case any follow up is needed.

-A copy of this information should also be sent directly to the Basketball England Safeguarding

-Manager, within 24 hours and a copy should be retained by the Club Welfare Officer and stored in a secure place.
+A copy of this information should also be sent directly to the Basketball England Safeguarding team within 24 hours and a copy should be retained by the club welfare officer.